 - Pupils are taught to understand, through the use of detailed examples, the key processes in physical and human geography and the fact that these processes interact to influence, and change landscapes, environments and climates around the world.

-- Pupils work in a whole class, small groups or individually to support pupils in their development of their skills.
+- Pupils work as a whole class, small groups or individually to support them in the development of their skills.

-- Differentiation and personalisation are planned for within activities and allowance is made for ability and experience.
+- Differentiation and adapted learning are planned for within activities and allowance is made for ability and experience.

 - We provide appropriate quality resources and use interactive whiteboards, laptops and iPads to enhance and support pupil learning.

 - Engaging displays and learning walls are evident.

 - Support staff are deployed effectively to enhance learning.